Pregnancy and Infant Loss

 - Infant death: the loss of a child up to 1 year old.

 - Sudden Unexpected Infant Death (SUID): The death of an infant younger than 1 year of age that occurs suddenly and unexpectedly.
-A a full investigation is done to determine the cause of these deaths and they may be diagnoses can include infection, suffocation caused by ingestion, entrapment or accidental suffocation or strangulation in bed, metabolic diseases, cardiac arrhythmias, trauma (accidental or non-accidental) and SIDS.
+A full investigation is done to determine the cause of these deaths and diagnoses can include infection, suffocation caused by ingestion, entrapment or accidental suffocation or strangulation in bed, metabolic diseases, cardiac arrhythmias, trauma (accidental or non-accidental) and SIDS.

 - SIDS: a category of SUID in which the death of an infant under one year old cannot be explained even after a full investigation that includes a complete autopsy, examination of the death scene, and review of the clinical history.